Is Kim Kardashian Using ‘Broke’ Family Photos In New Book And On Kanye West’s New Album?

 Kim Kardashian used to be known for her elaborate selfies, which frequently gave fans an inside look at her high-priced lifestyle and expensive jewelry.
 However, lately, things have changed for the 36-year-old Keeping Up With the Kardashians star.

-After being robbed at gunpoint in a Paris hotel room in October of last year, Kim Kardashian has taken on a very different public persona and while she used to show off flashy items online, she recently began sharing what some have called “broke” photos on her social media pages.
+After being robbed at gunpoint in a Paris hotel room in October of last year, Kim Kardashian has taken on a very different public persona, and while she used to show off flashy items online, she recently began sharing what some have called “broke” photos on her social media pages.

 “[Kim Kardashian] is using these new photos to put together a series for a new photo book, which will follow her last book, Selfish,” an insider told Radar Online on January 16.